Getting involved

 What kind of training do PhD students receive?

-In addition to the graduate courses offered through the Psychology Department, students will receive training through their work in the HaML Lab.
+In addition to the graduate courses offered through the Psychological and Brain Sciences department, students will receive training through their work in the HaML Lab.

 The specific training partially depends on the individual students and their interests; for example, some students may receive significant training and experience in modeling methods, while others may focus more on neuroimaging.
 However, there are core research skills that all students will receive training on: